-The right subplot of Fig. 11 shows the scaling behavior with respect to the number of instrument channels.
+Figure 11b shows the scaling behavior with respect to the number of instrument channels.
 When using fewer than 32 channels, we can observe that the runtime is much higher than what we could expect from a linear function.
 This is strongly related to the GPU warp size of 32 lanes (also known as CUDA threads).
-For block sizes fewer than 32, branch divergence leads to inefficiencies and, hence, longer runtimes.
+For block sizes smaller than 32, branch divergence leads to inefficiencies and hence longer runtimes.

-During earlier tuning efforts of the JURASSIC GPU version, much investigation was spent on radiative transfer calculations for the 4.3 and 15 micron wavebands of CO2 and the nadir observation geometry (Baumeister et al., 2017).
+During earlier tuning efforts of the JURASSIC GPU version, much investigation was spent on radiative transfer calculations for the 4.3 and 15 μ m wavebands of CO2 and the nadir observation geometry (Baumeister et al., 2017).
 In that case, only look-up tables for CO2 have been considered.
-In the nadir geometry, the total number of segments along the ray path is 160 for all ray paths and the best performance reported was 133×10^3 rays/s running on one NVIDIA Tesla P100 GPU.
+In the nadir geometry, the total number of segments along the ray path is 160 for all ray paths, and the best performance re-